Germany Preparing Law for Backdoors in Any Type of Modern Device - Slashdot

 Nice to see Germany returning to its totalitarian roots.

+Nice to see Germany taking one for the team...
+I read this and immediately thought: Thank God some other nation besides the US is stupid enough to try this first, thus giving other nations the proof we need to kill such notions before they take root... wait... that's how this works, right?

-Obligatory Stasi remark (Score:3)
+Obligatory Stasi remark (Score:4, Insightful)

 And I had thought east germany had joined west germany, not the other way around...

 Has anybody told them they're idiots?
-(Score:2)
+(Score:5, Insightful)

 The first people to get the backdoors will be cops.